 Operation of this 2/2 air valve

-The poppet, connected directly to the pole piece, also shifts (#3), moving off one seat and onto another, now allowing the compressed air to flow through the valve.
+When the solenoid is energized the coil creates a magnetic field pulling the rod piece to the right as shown in the drawing above.
+The poppet, connected directly to the pole piece, also shifts item #3, moving off one seat and onto another, now allowing the compressed air to flow through the valve.

 When this direct acting solenoid valve is de-energized, the return spring shifts the poppet and the pole piece the other way inside the valve, and the compressed air is, once again, blocked.

-If it is true, and it is, that compressed air valves that are actuated by a direct acting solenoid must be small, limited in size because solenoids cannot generate large force over a long distance, what can we use to accomplish shifting larger air valves electrically?
+If it is true, and it is, that compressed air valves that are actuated by a direct-acting solenoid must be small, limited in size because solenoids cannot generate large force over a long distance, what can we use to accomplish shifting larger air valves electrically?